khakhalin/notes/neuro/ene_070_vision.md

 * Add visual illusions, including "we cannot really use color to see shapes"- immediately after talking about color blobs
 * But then explicitly discuss other areas.
 * Starting with pupillary reflexes
+* Then circadian rhythms
-* Then  pulvinar.
+* Then  pulvinar
 * Then fusiform cortex.
+    * And btw, is this innate?
+Yes, and no, which is a great example of how brains are.
+Based on monkey studies, our interest in faces is innate (we foveate to them and study them instinctively), but the face area forms (and works) properly only if we have this opportunity in early childhood.
     * Maybe mention dyslexia?
 * Superior Colliculus and Blindsight.
-Also low framerate stuff.
+Also low frame-rate stuff.
 * Sexual areas?
-* Finish with parallel processing.
+* Finish with the idea of massive parallel processing.
 Especially noticeable in case of motion.
 The nature of being human.

 Things to add: